CogentRedTester/mpv-file-browser/addons/addons.md

 ### Parse State Table

-The `parse` function is passed a state table as its second argument, this contains the following fields.
+The `parse` and `can_parse` functions are passed a state table as its second argument, this contains the following fields.

 | key    | type   | description                                   |
 |--------|--------|-----------------------------------------------|